Vienna, sometime before midnight.

 One Slovakian tavern – Pivovarský – with warn walls, pottery mugs hanging from the wooden ceiling, stone floors, creaking furniture had no rooms for us, but the ancient owner – creaking just like her furniture – insisted we stayed and ate.

-We couldn’t resist, we were starving.
-Headaches and hangovers hitting home.
+We couldn’t say no, we were starving.
+Headaches, hangovers hitting home.